comboy/catcher/README.md

 License
 -------

-Safe is released under the MIT license.
+Catcher is released under the MIT license.